 Two four-hour courses in introductory chemistry.
-These courses cover fundamental laws and theories: the atom and the nature of the chemical bond, stoichiometry, phases of matter, solution chemistry, kinetics, equilibria, electrochemistry, coordination complexes and an introduction to thermodynamics.
-Three lectures plus one three-hour laboratory per week.
+These courses cover fundamental laws and theories: the atom and its construction, the nature of the chemical bond, stoichiometry, phases of matter, solution chemistry, thermodynamics, kinetics, equilibria, electrochemistry, and an introduction to organic chemistry.
+Three lectures plus one two-hour laboratory per week in the fall, and three lectures plus one three-hour laboratory per week in the spring.
 Prerequisites: two years of high school mathematics plus high school chemistry are recommended.
 CHM 201 is a prerequisite for 202.